| Title: | Grab Bag of 'ggplot2' Functions |

 If |

-fixed number of standard errors away from y
+fixed number of standard errors away from y, then computes

 a Gaussian density with that standard deviation, plotting a cloud